kallaics/gitops-demo/README.md

         Sample output:

         You will be see the `External-IP` is on `pending` state.
-If you are using minikibe, it is normal.
+If you are using minikube, it is normal.
 You can get the right external access with `minikube` command.
 The port mappings ae in this list that will be shown at minikube command output.

         ```bash
         NAME                    TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE